cshah96/ChinmayShah.github.io/_pages/about.md

 I am a devoted robotics enthusiast with a strong drive to push the boundaries of technology.
 My passion lies in constructing robots, and I aspire to leverage this enthusiasm to create impactful devices that enhance people's lives.

 ## Research Interest
 My primary goal is to draw inspiration from nature and leverage that knowledge to create cutting-edge robots.
 My current research focuses on developing innovative robotics solutions inspired by understanding the dynamics of human motion.
-I aim to comprehend and apply these principles in combination with some learning methods to develop robust control algorithms for humanoids and exoskeletons.
+I aim to comprehend and apply these principles in combination with optimization and learning-based methods to develop robust control algorithms for humanoids and exoskeletons.

 ## What I bring to the table